hc825b/obliquetree/docs/source/intro.md

 # Introduction

 `obliquetree` is an advanced decision tree implementation designed to provide high-performance and interpretable models.
 It supports both traditional and oblique splits, ensuring flexibility and improved generalization with shallow trees.
-This makes it a powerful alternative to regular decision trees, especially for datasets with high-dimensional or complex relationships.
+This makes it a powerful alternative to regular decision trees.

 ![Tree Visualization](_static/tree_visual.png)